Fire Simulation | 3D Visual Effects | Autodesk

 How to buy

-Fire simulation uses 3D visual effects software to create realistic fire effects that convincingly simulate flame movement, smoke behaviour and the impact of fire on burning objects, enhancing the overall viewing experience.
+Fire simulation uses 3D visual effects software to create realistic fire effects that convincingly simulate flame movement, smoke behavior, and the impact of fire on burning objects, enhancing the overall viewing experience.

 For many years, the best way for media production companies to capture realistic fire and explosions was to actually incinerate or blow up something on film.
 Doing so involves time-consuming logistics, expensive and dangerous shoots, and the risk of losing the effort and materials if the take fails.